-The Office of the Clean Water Public Advocate developed the Focus on Water Initiative, bringing together multi-sector partners to support community efforts and connect resources to address water concerns.
+The Office of the Clean Water Public Advocate continued the Focus on Water Initiative, bringing together multi-sector partners to support community efforts and connect resources to address water concerns.
 The broad initiative includes the Water Leak Pilot.
-In November, the Office of the Clean Water Public Advocate launched the Water Leak Pilot in partnership with community-based organizations and state and local partners.
+EGLE launched the Water Leak Pilot in partnership with community-based organizations and state and local partners.
 The program is focused on the communities of Highland Park and Benton Harbor.
 The program aims to reduce water waste in communities.
 Water leaks are a financial burden for municipalities and their residents.
 They can contribute to water quality concerns and are an energy burden for utilities.
-During the 12-month pilot period, the program will increase community education about water leaks, conducting household water audits, and tips for energy savings.
-Two hundred residents will receive free premise plumbing repairs.
-The Office of the Clean Water Public Advocate will continue to engage communities and add additional programs and pilots to the Focus on Water Initiative in 2021.
+Initial data has shown in Highland Park half of homes with completed repairs have reduced residents' water consumption by 50% or more.
+Water reductions in the homes will save not only water but also energy.
+Hot water loss reduction will reduce the homeowner's energy costs, and cold-water loss reductions will save energy for the municipal system in line with the findings of the Water Energy Nexus project.
+Project work is still ongoing but has been well received by the communities, and lessons learned can be expanded to other communities across the state.